COVID Transmission in Essex County and Peabody, Massachusetts

 The New "How to Avoid COVID"

-UPDATED: July 29, 2022.
+UPDATED: April 29, 2024.
+Because data is not readily available, our regular updates have ended.
 This information is addressed primarily to tenants of public or subsidized housing for elderly and disabled persons.
 COVID is an infectious disease spread by the air we share with others.
 The best way to control disease and protect people from infection is to use public health measures, rather than only to depend on small groups or individuals to protect themselves.
 I present ideas that an individual or a housing community to use to reduce the chance of infection.
 The news about COVID has been alarming and the advice has been confusing.
 Here is my understanding of how I can stay safe.
 Remember, I can’t give medical advice.
 But I can read what experts are saying and select their soundest conclusions to share with you.

 Public health in housing for elderly and disabled